smkiewel/aeonRequestsDialog/README.md

   to one of: top, bottom, both; buttons will be added to the top, bottom, or both, of the items display.
 The buttons are also optionally limited by a minimum item count threshhold: set selectAllButtonsShowAt to the number of items you wish as a minimum threshhold.
+The labels shown can be customized by setting selectAllButtonLabel and selectNoneButtonLabel.
+Finally, the buttons can become anchor tags by simply setting selectButtonsTag to 'a'.

 * Notes field: by default, a textarea for notes is added with a customizable message.
 To disable, set 'includeNotes' to false.
 To customize the message,